ManoManoTech/loggia/ROADMAP.md

 ## 0.1.1 - 2023-08-22

-- Fix linting, typo and doc issues
+- [X] Fix linting, typo and doc issues

 ## 0.1.2 - 2023-08-24

-- Fixed environment variable `LOGGIA_PRESETS` that was ignored if `presets` was passed to the LoggerConfiguration constructor
+- [X] Fixed environment variable `LOGGIA_PRESETS` that was ignored if `presets` was passed to the LoggerConfiguration constructor
-- Improved docs, with all options documented and other minor improvements
+- [X] Improved docs, with all options documented and other minor improvements
-- Fixed `extra` values KVs not being shown for `pretty` mode
+- [X] Fixed `extra` values KVs not being shown for `pretty` mode
-- Allow booleans to configure bool options, instead of only truthy strings
+- [X] Allow booleans to configure bool options, instead of only truthy strings
-- Fixed general log level not properly parsed if passed as a non-uppercase string or a number
+- [X] Fixed general log level not properly parsed if passed as a non-uppercase string or a number
-- Trace and success level are now only supported if loguru capture is enabled, even for standard logging
+- [X] Trace and success level are now only supported if loguru capture is enabled, even for standard logging

+## 0.1.3 - 2023-09-07

+- [X] Expand supported Python version: we now support Python 3.9, 3.10 and 3.11
+  - We still recommend using Python 3.11 for the best experience
+- [X] Fixed errors when `loguru` is not installed
+  - We now test with `loguru` and `ddtrace` installed and not installed
+- [X] We now use `pdm-backend` instead of `hatchling` for packaging
+- [X] Misc. documentation and quality improvements

 ## 0.2.0